evliang/craigslist-alert/README.md

+# DEPRECATED

+Craigslist shut down their RSS feed in October 2020, which prevents this application from working.
+It appears that they have also blocked scraping from EC2 machines, so this project is deprecated (until downloader.ex is rewritten)

 # Origins

 Once upon a time, I needed to furnish a rental property.
 I wanted great deals on nice furniture, but did not wish to spend time browsing Craigslist.